jacksund/simmate/README.md

 TODO: I think some of the stuff I wrote above should move to tutorials and docs.
 I could instead simplify the Sneak-Peak to these 4 core components.

-You can think of Simmate as "a toolbox and library for materials chemistry", where it includes...

 1. an online database.
 You can search any compound you want and then look at its calculated properties.
 It also brings together other databases and their data -- so a webpage for one material will link to our "competitors" as well.
 Essentially it serves as a Google for materials and their calculated properties.

 2. prebuilt workflows.
 Say a user has a new material of their own and wants to calculate how conductive it would be, but they don't know how to do those calculations.
 Our code takes their structure and will run everything for them.